zebfff/zebfff.github.io/_pages/about.md

 # 🔥 Recent News
+- *2025.10*: &nbsp;🎉🎉 We get silver award in the 3rd China Postdoctoral Innovation & Entrepreneurship Competition.
 - *2024.10*: &nbsp;🎉🎉 One paper get accepted in TCAD.
 - *2024.07*: &nbsp;🎉🎉 One paper get accepted in MICRO'2024.
 - *2023.11*: &nbsp;🎉🎉 One paper get accepted in ICCD'2023.